RustForWeb/floating-ui/book/src/platform.md

 **`reference`**

-The `x` and `y` values of a reference `Rect` should be its coordinates relative to the floating element’s `offset_parent` element if required rather than the viewport.
+The `x` and `y` values of a reference `Rect` should be its coordinates relative to the floating element's `offset_parent` element if required rather than the viewport.

 **`floating`**